 School-Level Management

-Community participation: Communities are insufficiently involved in school-level management and oversight, that would both enhance their ownership and encourage enrollment, and contribute to improve micro-management through greater accountability.
+Community participation: Communities are insufficiently involved in school-level management and oversight, that would both enhance their ownership and encourage enrollment, and contribute to improve school level management through greater accountability.

-Director selection and support: Specific mechanisms to select and train school directorsare not currently used, resulting, inter alia, in too much focus on administrative matters and too little on the pedagogical oversight of teachers and results.
+Director selection and support: Specific mechanisms to select and train school directors, resulting, inter alia, in too much focus on administrative matters and too little on the pedagogical oversight of teachers and results.

 Management of learning materials and resources